The Single Biggest Mistake Consultancies Make: Talking About Themselves

 Here’s my deep belief: Success in consulting is a SIDE EFFECT.
 What?
 A side effect?
 Kidding me, Luk?

-I am not kidding you.
+I am not kidding.
 Success in consulting is an output that results from doing positioning and value proposition (combined with stand-out thought leadership) exceptionally well.
 Everybody can do it – large consultancies, small boutique firms, solo practitioners – starting from scratch.

-So here’s what I strongly argue that your consultancy does.
-Ditch your useless, self-centered, inside-in USP!
-Focus on designing an outward, client-focused, Unique Value Proposition.
-Cancel the big we-we-we show.
+So here’s what I strongly argue that consultancies do.
+It's time for them to ditch their useless, self-centered, inside-in USP!
+Instead, they should focus on designing an outward, client-focused, Unique Value Proposition.
+Consulting firms need to cancel the big we-we-we show.
 Immediately.

 Interested in receiving all my learnings to become a better consultant?
 No spam, no BS.
 Pure teaching!
 Subscribe to my newsletter.